 Choices.
 Specialty day camps give children an in-depth introduction to something new that interests them.
 Many camps specialize in everything from drama to sea life to soccer.
 Children could be filling their summer days doing things like playing the violin or learning to place a corner kick.
 Your child might be a natural on the uneven bars or the balance beam.
 On CharlottesvilleFamily’s Family Fun page, you’ll find lots of information about and options for local camps.

-How to Find a Summer Camp in 2021
+How to Find a Summer Camp

 Don’t Despair.
 Even though there are hundreds of options for day camps (not to mention sleep-away camps) on CharlottesvilleFamily‘s Online Camp Fair, with just a few minutes of research, you can find great choices for your campers.